 I am a Computer Science PhD student in the Cognitive Robotics Lab.
 Before this, I spent a summer in NavLab at Carnegie Mellon University and with the robotics group at Oregon State University.
 I am excited by technological advancements and want to use robots to help people in need as well as push society forward

 Outside of my research interests I also enjoy a slew of outdoor activities, getting lost in big cities, watching films, reading novels and slacklining between trees.

-My current research focus is centered on leveraging contextual knowledge and geometric shape information to have robots efficiently organize everyday household objects.
+My research focus is centered on leveraging contextual knowledge and geometric shape information to have robots efficiently organize everyday household objects.
 A few of my previous projects and experiences are shown below.

 For this project I worked with a cross functional team to develop solutions for internal use at Apple.
 These solutions invloved Computer Vison and Machine learning based teniques as well as Data managment.

 A. Adeleye, J. Hu, H. Christensen (2022).
 Putting away the Groceries with Precise Semantic Placements.
 18th International Conference on Automation Science and Engineering (CASE).